pkaig/Rotorflight-Docs/docs/Tutorial-Setup/Blackbox.md

 The log data is saved to the logging device with this rate.
 For logging to an external device, lower speed may be required.

-Set it to 500Hz for onboard flash or OpenLog.
 Set it to 2kHz for OpenLager.

 ### Debug Mode